-Studies have shown that people who laugh more often in life actually produce brain waves similar to those who are in a meditative state.
-This means that laughter can actually clear your mind in similar ways to meditation or other calming practices.
+Studies have shown that people who laugh more often produce brain waves similar to those who are in a meditative state.
+This means that laughter can clear your mind and bring an overall sense of calm.

 A few minutes of laughter and positive thoughts will help you to fight the negativity around you.
-It is just a fact.
-When you are laughing – truly laughing – it actually changes the chemicals being released in your body and creates a lessened stress response to the difficult situations you are managing.
+It is just a fact, and for good reason.
+When you are laughing – truly laughing – it changes the chemicals being released in your body and creates a lessened stress response to the difficult situations you are managing.

 When we laugh, we experience a release of endorphins as well as a release of serotonin.
 Endorphins occur naturally in our bodies and they make us feel better.
-These are the same chemicals that are released when we exercise, so if you don’t feel like taking a run, try watching a funny movie!
-By finding the laughter inside of you, you can actually combat those feelings of loneliness, depression, anxiety and many more mental health challenges.
+These are the same chemicals that are released when we exercise, so the next time you don’t feel like taking a run, try watching a funny movie or funny video instead.

 Provides Temporary Pain Relief

-Much like the benefits toward mental health, the relaxing effect that laughter has on your body can actually cause temporary physical pain relief as well.
+Much like the benefits that a good belly laugh has on your mental health, laughter can also provide temporary physical pain relief.

-When endorphins get released, they actually interact with the receptors in our brain and lower physical discomfort and pain.
-According to WebMD, the endorphins work in such a way that it triggers the body into a positive mode, much like one you feel with morphine.
-The big difference here is that again, you are using your natural chemicals to assist your body rather than something that pharmacology can provide.
+When endorphins get released, they interact with the receptors in our brain and lower physical discomfort.
+According to WebMD, the endorphins work in such a way that it triggers the body into a positive mode, much like the one you might feel with morphine.
+The big difference here is that again, you are using your own natural painkillers to assist your body rather than something that pharmacology can provide.

 Reduces Stress Chemicals